kragen/derctuo/transaction-per-call.md

 server as desirable, providing a smart-client/mobile-code solution similar to modern AJAX webapps, but with PostScript as the client-side programming language instead of JS.
-AJAX is very good at improving responsivity, at least when it doesn't bloat a fucking text chat UI to occupy a gigabyte of RAM, and especially at reducing server load.
+AJAX is very good at improving responsivity, at least when it doesn’t bloat a fucking text chat UI to occupy a gigabyte of RAM, and especially at reducing server load.

 Could distributed transactions simplify the task of programming such